GeorgeArgyros/GeorgeArgyros.github.io/_pages/projects.md

 Wikimedia, eCommerce and others.
 According to a third party estimate, around 10% of Internet applications were affected by our attacks.

-For more information see the presentation from our [Usenix Security 2012 paper](/files/usenix12.pdf) and also check out our online gaussian solving framework and the snowflake framework for bruteforcing seeds.
-Finally, our secure random bytes implementation can be found here:
+For more information see the presentation from our [Usenix Security 2012 paper](/files/usenix12.pdf) and also check out our [online gaussian solving framework](https://github.com/GeorgeArgyros/mt_derand) and the [snowflake framework](https://github.com/GeorgeArgyros/snowflake) for bruteforcing PRG seeds.
+Finally, check our [secure random bytes implementation](https://github.com/GeorgeArgyros/Secure-random-bytes-in-PHP) for PHP applications.
 {% include youtubePlayer.html id= page.php_video_id %}